Forest Hill Group Practice 1 Forest Hill Road, Honor Oak, Dulwich, London, SE22 0SQ Tel: 020 8299 1234

 The practice has counsellors on site several days of the week.
 You will need to see one of the GPs for referral to the counselling team.

 The practice has a mental health worker who can see patients with common mental health problems such as anxiety, mild to moderate depression, problems coping, isolation, and loneliness.
-You can make an appointment to see our mental health worker at reception.
+You will need to see one of the GPs for referral to the counselling team.

 Immunisation advice and information are available at our travel clinic.
 If possible, please consult the practice nurse as soon as you know that you will be travelling abroad.